JuliaData/DataFrames.jl/docs/src/man/basics.md

 !!!
 Note
-    `operation_functions` within `subset` or `subset!` function calls must return a boolean vector.
+    `operation_functions` within `subset` or `subset!` function calls must return a Boolean vector.
-    `true` elements in the boolean vector will determine which rows are retained in the resulting data frame.
+    `true` elements in the Boolean vector will determine which rows are retained in the resulting data frame.

 As demonstrated above, `DataFrame` columns are usually passed